-The one-bedroom units at the subject typically house one- or two-person senior households.
+The studio units house single-person households, and the one-bedroom units typically house one- or two-person senior households.
 The maximum allowable income at the subject site is \$33,100 under Section 8 program guidelines (50% AMI) and up to \$39,720 under Tax Credit program guidelines (60% AMI).